 How then, do we ever expect to get out of this and ever expect to recover?
-I think the answer is, we may not make a full recovery.
+I think the answer is that we may not make a full recovery.
 By that, I mean the world we once knew will be a world we leave behind.
 In the interim, we have to use whatever is at our disposal to help us navigate through the unimaginable.
-Sometimes, getting through this will be a moment by moment thing.
+Sometimes, getting through this will be a moment-by-moment thing.
 However, we will get through it.

 In crisis?
 Call 1.833.456.4566 | Text 45645 (Crisis Services Canada) Crisis Services Canada

 Want to help make my book a reality?
 Donate here: GoFundMe